 The puncture site will be swabbed clean.
 The needle will then be inserted into the selected artery.
 Blood will be withdrawn.
 The needle will be removed.

-The technician will put pressure on the puncture site for about five minutes.
-If you take a blood-thinning medicine, it may take longer for the bleeding to stop.
+The technician will put pressure on the puncture site for about 5 minutes.
+If you take a blood-thinners, it may take longer for the bleeding to stop.
 Once the bleeding has stopped, a bandage will be placed on the site.
 You will leave the bandage in place for 30-60 minutes.
 You will need to keep the site clean.

 How Long Will It Take?